thingful/decode-system-test/README.md

 * The IoT policystore (listening on http://localhost:8082)
 * Prometheus (listening on http://localhost:9090)
 * Grafana (listening on http://localhost:3000)
-* Web demo service (listening on https://localhost:4001) - note this service runs over TLS with a self signed certificate which will case scary warnings.
+* Web demo service (listening on https://localhost:4000) - note this service runs over TLS with a self signed certificate which will case alarming browser warnings.
 This is to support a library which captures the webcam for QR code scanning.

 ## Component Configuration